sparkfunX/GNSS_Splitter/README.md

 If your antenna needs 3.3V, Qwiic could be a good choice for you.
 The VCC and GND breakout pads will allow you to feed in a higher voltage (e.g. 5V) if required.

 We have included a 10Ω current-limiting resistor for the Qwiic and VCC power connections, to help prevent damage if the antenna cable becomes shorted.
-If your antenna needs more than approx. 30mA, you can close the Ilim jumper to bypass the resistor.
+If your antenna needs more than approx. 30mA, you can close the I<sub>lim</sub> jumper to bypass the resistor.

 ## Repository Contents